fredgrott/shareme.github.com/_posts/2012-9-25-Pretend-Startups.md

 Angel or VC will fund in current form thus the stock potion promise is not worth the paper its printed on.

-What the startup should have doen is allow the questioning developer morph it back into what it should have been a project contract to rewrite the android native application at freelance rates.
+What the startup should have done is allow the questioning developer morph it back into what it should have been a project contract to rewrite the android native application at freelance rates.
 It would be expensive but the android native applciation than would not be buggy as hell and have a